Find Grad Schools

 7 Yearly Graduations

 The most popular school in the United States for conflict resolution students seekinga graduate certificate is East Carolina University.
 Roughly 28,700 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,452 per year, while in-state graduate students, on average, pay $4,749 per year.
-For the 2020-2021 academic year, 7 graduate certificates were handed out to conflict resolution majors at ECU.
-Around 29% of these students were from an underrepresented racial-ethnic group, and 14% were women.
+During the most recent year for which we have data, 7 people received their graduate certificate in conflict resolution from ECU.
+Around 17% of these students were from an underrepresented racial-ethnic group, and 50% were women.

 #3